yifeifrank/aitag/README.md

 ## Usage

-To use the GPT-annotator package, you need to set up your OpenAI API key and URL as system environment variables (no need to add v1/chat/completions in openai_url:
+To use the GPT-annotator package, you need to set up your OpenAI API key and URL as system environment variables (no need to add v1/chat/completions in openai_url):

 ```r
 Sys.setenv(openai_api = "your_api_key")